Sandžak: Yugoslavia

 Economically, Sandžak remained undeveloped.
 It had a small amount of crude and low-revenue industry.
 Freight was transported by trucks over poor roads.
 Schools for business students, which remained poor in general education, were opened for working-class youth.
 The Sandžak had no faculty, not even a department or any school of higher education.

 Sandžak saw a process of industrialisation, during which factories were opened in several cities, including Novi Pazar, Prijepolje, Priboj, Ivangrad, while the coal mines were opened in the Prijepolje area.
 The urbanisation caused a major social and economic shift.
 Many people left villages for towns.
 The national composition of the urban centres was changed to the disadvantage of the Muslims, as most of those who inhabited the cities were Serbs.
 The Muslims continued to lose their economic status, continuing the trend inherited from the time of the collapse of the Ottoman Empire and the agrarian reform in the Kingdom of Yugoslavia.
 The emigration of the Muslims to Turkey also continued, caused by the general underdevelopment of the region, disagreement with the communist authorities and the mistrust with the Serbs and Montenegrins, but also due to the nationalisation and expropriation of property.
 Serbs from Sandžak also moved to the wealthier regions of the central Serbia or to Belgrade or Vojvodina, while the Muslims moved to Bosnia and Herzegovina as well.

 1991 Referendum on autonomy

 Between 25 and 27 October 1991, a referendum on Sandžak's autonomy was held, organized by the Muslim National Council of Sandžak (MNVS) which consisted of the Muslim Party of Democratic Action (SDA) and other Bosnian Muslim organizations and parties.
 It was declared illegal by Serbia.
 According to the SDA, 70.2% of the population participated in the referendum with 98.92% voting in favor of autonomy.

 Contemporary period

-With the democratic changes in Serbia in 2000, the ethnic Bosniaks were enabled to start participating in the political life in Serbia and Montenegro, including Rasim Ljajić, an ethnic Bosniak, who was a minister in the verious governments of Serbia, and Rifat Rastoder, who was the Deputy President of the Parliament of Montenegro.
+With the democratic changes in Serbia in 2000, the ethnic Bosniaks were enabled to start participating in the political life in Serbia and Montenegro, including Rasim Ljajić, an ethnic Bosniak, who was a minister in the various governments of Serbia, and Rifat Rastoder, who was the Deputy President of the Parliament of Montenegro.
 Census data shows a general emigration of all ethnicities from this underdeveloped region.